Radio Control Functions

 Above: Stick movements of a traditional 2-channel (left) & 4-channel (right) transmitter.

-On a 2-channel stick transmitter in use with an rc glider, for example, the right hand stick moves from left to right, with a natural centre i.e. the stick is sprung.
+On a 2-channel stick transmitter for an rc glider, for example, the right hand stick moves from left to right, with a natural centre i.e. the stick is sprung.

-The left hand stick, also sprung, moves up and down and corresponds naturally with the elevator, although in this case up does not mean up; moving the stick upwards (i.e. away from you) will cause the elevator to drop which will result in a dive, whilst moving the stick down (i.e. towards you) will raise the elevator and cause the glider to climb.
+The left hand stick, also sprung, moves up and down and corresponds naturally with the elevator.
+In this case, though, up does not mean up; moving the stick upwards (i.e. away from you) will cause the elevator to drop which will result in a dive, whilst moving the stick down (i.e. towards you) will raise the elevator and cause the glider to climb.

-Learning to control two actions with one stick may sound complicated but is mastered with practice and will soon become second nature, much like the way you move your feet when driving a car.
+Learning to control two actions with one stick may sound complicated but is mastered with practice and will soon become second nature.

 *NB: Various modes are used with multi-channel rc systems, determining which sticks operate which controls: